mitre/codi-fhir-data-model-ig/input/pagecontent/dataModel.md

 required for clinical sessions.
 In a community setting, a session corresponds to one component of a program.
 The PROGRAMID field is required for sessions that are components of a program.
 At least one of those fields should be present in every case.

+The CODI Session Profile is based on the base FHIR Procedure resource as opposed to the US Core Procedure Profile.
+The US Core resource requires the code data element and constrains its value set in a way that does not make sense for CODI.
+It also requires a performed time.
+The base Procedure resource more closely aligns with the CODI RDM.

 | **CODI Table** | **CODI Data Element** | **FHIR Data Element** | **FHIR Resource/Profile/Extension** | **Comments** |
 | -- | -- | -- | -- | -- |
 | SESSION | SESSIONID | identifier | CODISessionProfile |  |